emann615/Active-Directory-Lab/AD-Lab-Hyper-V/Lab-Setup.md

 Once the installation finished, I could see all the virtual machines were now loaded into Hyper-V.

 <img src="https://github.com/emann615/Active-Directory-Lab/assets/117882385/b07d140c-52d6-4e56-934a-5201bd217158" height="30%" width="30%" alt="#"/>

+In the next section of the lab, I joined one of the client VM's to the domain in Active Directory.